 Option B: Use a High-Quality DIY Ceramic Coating

 The other option (not discussed in the video) would be to apply a high-quality DIY Nano-ceramic coating (like Armor Shield IX for example).
 A Nano-ceramic coating provides an incredibly hard layer of protection, that fills in the microscopic peaks and valleys found in the paint surface.
 It’s also the best way to extend the lifespan of your paint.
 Further, a professional grade DIY ceramic coating can last up to five years if properly installed and maintained.

 5. Wrapping It Up

 A professional detailer can charge up to $2,000 for some paint correction services.
-While there are certain projects you want to leave to a professional, the methods and steps we listed above for removing paint swirls works quite well.
+While there are certain projects you want to leave to a professional, the methods and steps we listed above for removing paint swirls work quite well.
 The important item you need to consider is how you’re going to prevent this from happening again.

 Take some time to learn more about DIY nano-ceramic coatings; as you’ll quickly discover why it’s becoming the product of choice for not only protecting your vehicle – but also making it easier to wash and producing a long-lasting brilliant shine.